Jordan269244/final-project/3-tree.md

 - **Edge:** Also called a branch, this connects two nodes together.
 A node can have more than one edge
 - **Parent:** A Parent is a node that is higher in the "hierarchy" of the tree.
 It has branches to other nodes
 - **Child:** A node that is connected below another node.
 All nodes, excepts the root node, are child nodes.
-- **Root:** The first node in the tree is called the root of the tree
+- **Root:** The first node in the tree is called the Root of the tree
 - **Leaf node:** Nodes with no child, also called external nodes
 - **Internal node (Non-Leaf Node):** Nodes with at least one child
 - **Siblings:** Nodes that have the same parent